jeb5/Fall-Detection-ESP32-TFLite-BLE/README.md

 ## Other tools
 - To find the optimal parameters for the naive fall detection algorithm, use `python_src/experiments.py`.
 (Uses bayesian optimization to search parameter space.)
 - Fall detection server: `python_src/fall_detection_server.py`.
-Listens for Bluetooth Low Energy "Fallen" advertisements from the peripheral device, and flashes some very specific LEDs using the GPIO pins on my Raspberry Pi whenever a fall is detected.
+Listens for Bluetooth Low Energy "Fallen" advertisements from the wearable device, and flashes some very specific LEDs using the GPIO pins on my Raspberry Pi whenever a fall is detected.
 This could be extended to send push notifications to family members, or alert emergency services.
-- Fall detection peripheral code: `src/data_collection.cpp`.
+- Fall detection ESP32 code: `src/data_collection.cpp`.
 Periodically sends overlapping windows of IMU data to the data collection server over Wifi.
 This is unfortunately quite unreliable as packets are often lost.
 Requires "env.cpp" file with Wifi credentials.